 WisCorps & Myrick Park Center are following CDC guidelines.
 Face coverings are currently optional (see question below for more details).
 Teachers or children must stay home if they are not feeling well.
 Teachers will teach and reinforce good hygiene practices and hand washing.
 Close contact will be minimized and cleaning protocols are significantly enhanced.

 What measures are in place to foster a sense of normalcy for children in a pandemic world?

 Daily routines and structure offer stability during times of stress and create an environment that empowers children to build confidence and independence.
 Social and emotional learning is an important area of development for children.
-Critter Kids Nature Playgroup creates a structured environment with small group sizes to continue socialization in a safe environment.
+WisCorps Nature Camps create a structured environment with small group sizes to continue socialization in a safe environment.
 Social distancing will be taking place throughout the day but we work within these parameters of the pandemic to still provide important aspects of socialization such as using manners, acts of kindness, inclusion, and emotional awareness.

 Will the staff, adults, and children have to wear masks?

-Masks are required indoors for staff and adults, and children age 2 or older.
+Masks are currently OPTIONAL for staff and adults, and children age 2 or older.
 As educators in science, we feel strongly it is important to follow where the science takes us!
 Current research shows masks are a simple and effective tool during the pandemic.
 This tool offers stability to programs by decreasing the risk of virus spread which helps us create a safe environment and continue to provide services.
-Children do not have to wear a face covering while outdoors if appropriately socially distanced from other children.

 What is your illness protocol?